Skip to Content

 Loaded with juicy, chile-spiced and succulent beef birria, this easy beef birria taco recipe is a real keeper.

-beef birria, cilantro, onions, Oaxaca cheese in bowls on a counter next to a stack of corn tortillas
+shredded beef birria, cilantro, onions, Oaxaca cheese in bowls on a counter next to a stack of corn tortillas

-corn tortillas dipped in consommé sauce
+corn tortillas dipped in beef birria consommé sauce

 beef birria taco cooked in a skillet

-fried beef birria tacos on a baking sheet
+crispy, cheesy beef birria tacos on a baking sheet

 How to Make Beef Birria Tacos